rixx/books.rixx.de/data/reviews/otfried-preussler/der-kleine-wassermann/index.md

   title: Der kleine Wassermann
 plan:
   date_added: '2016-05-05'
+related_books:
+- book: otfried-preussler/the-little-ghost
+  text: Another good children's book by Otfried Preußler is The Little Ghost.
+- book: otfried-preussler/krabat
+  text: If you're looking for more serious books by Preußler, Krabat is my favourite
+    by far.
 review:
   date_read:
   - 2000-09-01
-  did_not_finish: false
   rating: 3
-related_books:
-- book: otfried-preussler/the-little-ghost
-  text: Another good children's book by Otfried Preußler is The Little Ghost.
-- book: otfried-preussler/krabat
-  text: If you're looking for more serious books by Preußler, Krabat is my favourite by far.
 ---

 A nice little book for children.
 Nothing special per se, but I think the way life under water is portrayed is very well